Large Language Models for Robotics: A Survey: Related Technologies

-LLM has the potential to significantly aid intelligent agents, with numerous studies successfully utilizing LLM as the brain to implement intelligent agents \cite{brohan2022rt, driess2023palm, shah2023lm} and achieve promising results \cite{ouyang2022training, radford2018improving}.
-Our ideal embodied intelligence should be an intelligent entity that can perceive the surrounding environment and produce corresponding output after interacting with humans or the environment.
-LLM plays a vital role in this process, serving as a central hub for analyzing multi-modal input and converting it into appropriate action output.
-The development of intelligent agents has progressed through various stages \cite{xi2023rise}: from symbolic agents relying on symbolic logic \cite{ginsberg2012essentials, newell2007computer}; Reactive agents prioritizing environmental interaction and instantaneously responding \cite{brooks1991intelligence, brooks1986robust}; Reinforcement learning-based agents trained to handle complex tasks \cite{ribeiro2002reinforcement} but lacking generalization \cite{ghosh2021generalization}; Agents with transfer learning \cite{brys2015policy, zhu2023transfer} and meta-learning \cite{gupta2018meta, rakelly2019efficient} based on meta-learning and transfer learning to improve the generalization of the agent to the task.
-To the current LLM-based agents, where LLM is used as the brain of the agents \cite{park2023generative, sumers2023cognitive}.
+\textbf{What Brings Intelligence to Robotics}?
+LLMs have the potential to significantly aid intelligent agents, with numerous studies successfully utilizing LLMs as the brain to implement intelligent agents \citep{brohan2022rt, driess2023palm, shah2023lm} and achieve promising results \citep{ouyang2022training, radford2018improving}.
+Ideally, embodied intelligence should constitute an intelligent entity capable of perceiving its surrounding environment and producing appropriate outputs after interacting with humans or the environment.
+LLM plays a vital role in this process, serving as a central hub for analyzing multi-modal input and converting it into suitable action outputs.
+The development of intelligent agents has progressed through various stages \citep{xi2023rise}: from symbolic agents relying on symbolic logic \citep{ginsberg2012essentials, newell2007computer}; Reactive agents prioritizing environmental interaction and instantaneously responding \citep{brooks1991intelligence, brooks1986robust}; Reinforcement learning-based agents trained to handle complex tasks \citep{ribeiro2002reinforcement} but lacking generalization \citep{ghosh2021generalization}; Agents with transfer learning \citep{brys2015policy, zhu2023transfer} and meta-learning \citep{gupta2018meta, rakelly2019efficient} based on meta-learning and transfer learning to improve the generalization of the agent to the task.
+To the current LLM-based agents, where LLM is used as the brain of the agents \citep{park2023generative, sumers2024cognitive}.
 LLM can interpret inputs, plan output actions, and demonstrate reasoning even with the abilities of decision-making.